Ravencentric/ravencentric.github.io/content/projects.md

 [[PyPI]](https://pypi.org/project/atomicwriter/)
 [[Docs]](https://ravencentric.cc/atomicwriter/)

-Every now and then I run into situations where I need to write something atomically.
+Every now and then I need to write something atomically.
 There used to be a package for this, [`python-atomicwrites`], but it is unmaintained now.

-I am by no means an expert in file system behavior across different platforms, but I knew of a library that was: Rust's [`tempfile`] crate.
-It already implements atomic writes (and a lot more) correctly across platforms.
+I am not an expert in file system behavior across different platforms, but I knew of
+one: Rust's [`tempfile`] crate.
+It already implements atomic writes (and a lot more) across platforms.
+I also wanted an excuse to use more Rust, so this was a good fit.

 Thanks to everything I learned from my previous projects, this one was fairly straightforward.
 I wrote a thin wrapper around the Rust library, exposed an idiomatic